 - Neck warmer

-The game-changer on cold runs is how to keep my ears warm so ear-warmers are a must!
+The game-changer on cold runs for me is keeping my ears warm so ear-warmers are a must!

 In my days of run commuting I always liked to have as many reflective items as possible with my bag being the number one.
 But if you’re not commuting, you won’t need a running bag.

-You can also purchase rucksack covers which keep your bag dry if it rains and usually come with reflective panelling.
+You can also purchase rucksack covers which keep your bag dry if it rains and also come with reflective panelling.
 They are pretty versatile if you have different bags.

 Keep Your Ears Warm WHEN RUNNINg: